openedx/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 Define the Auto Cohort Groups
 ============================================

-.. note:: Students can see the name of the cohort group they are assigned to.
+Before you define your auto cohort groups, note that students can see the name of the cohort group they are assigned to.
 The message "This post is visible only to {cohort name}" appears with each post in discussion topics that are divided by cohort.
 See :ref:`Read the Cohort Indicator in Posts`.

-.. note: You cannot delete cohort groups or change their names.
-If you need to make changes to the way you have configured the cohort feature while your course is running, please see :ref:`%%`.
+.. note:: You cannot delete cohort groups or change their names.
+If you need to make changes to the way you have configured the cohort feature while your course is running, please see :ref:`Altering Cohort Configuration`.

 #.
 Open the course in Studio.